 James found the move to CFS framing smooth with the focus being on producing frames rather than whole houses.
 The business quickly established an excellent reputation for high standards and good service and soon built a repeat customer base.
 More recent growth has come from timber shortages this has forced builders to try steel frames for the first time.
 Once they have used steel framing they are converted, and it no longer makes sense to use wood.

 The public are seeing the benefits of using steel framing as it has featured regularly on TV on ‘The Block’ series over the last 5 years and they are starting to request it from builders.
 Using steel framing also offers some design advantages over timber.
 Wet areas like bathrooms are often tiled and owners prefer to have a smooth floor transition from the shower to the adjoining rooms.
 Steel floor joists offer the design flexibility to enable a recess or reduced level in floors in these tiled areas.
 This enables the wet area floor systems to be installed at the same level as the rest of the floor for a clean design and smooth finish underfoot.
+James sees the straightness of cold formed steel as the biggest benefit.

 - Factory size: 1,100m2